GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 **Competences:**

 In this chapter, you will learn what __geodata__ is, and understand the difference between __vector and raster data__.
 Furthermore, this chapter explains the __layer concept__ of GIS-software, which is fundamental to every map you will create.

 ## What is geodata?

 Geodata, geospatial data, or geographic data is data that has geographical information.
 This means that the data refers to a location, that is defined by coordinates.
-It is similar to other forms of data that can be represented in tables (such as Excel spreadsheets or CSV files) but each item in the data set also holds coordinate information (see {numref}`en_vector_raster`).
-GIS software helps us visualise and manipulate geodata in a 2D (or even 3D) space.
+It is similar to other forms of data that can be represented in tables (such as Excel spreadsheets or CSV files) but each item in the data set also holds coordinate information (see {numref}`en_vector_raster`).GIS software helps us visualise and manipulate geodata in a 2D (or even 3D) space.
 There are two primary types of geographic data: **vector data and raster data**.
 Both types represent tangible or intangible things in the real world.
 However, how they store this data is quite different.
 Because of this, the manipulation and representation of these two types differs dramatically.
 Understanding the difference between these two types, and how to work with each type on its own, as well as combining both types, will be one of the main skills you will acquire when learning GIS.

 ```{figure} /fig/en_vector_raster.png
 ---